santi224m/Programming-Principles-Using-Cpp/Notes/Vector_and_Free_Store.md

 * The only thing hardware supports is sequences of bytes
 * When you are running operations on the container such as the push_back() function, at the low level, the computer is only reading and writing a few bytes at a time
 * The c++ standard library provides us with facilities, or algorithms, which saves us from having to program common tasks
-* In order to implement our own version of a vector, we must deal with directly with memory
+* In order to implement our own version of a vector, we must deal directly with memory
 * Containers are designed to allows us to manipulate data without having to deal with memory at a low level
-* It is important to know who to manage memory at a low level so that you can implement your own containers, be able to read c and c++ code that directly uses memory, and pointers are sometimes necessary when programming in c++
+* It is important to know how to manage memory at a low level so that you can implement your own containers, be able to read c and c++ code that directly uses memory, and pointers are sometimes necessary when programming in c++
 * Understanind how a program maps to memory will make it easier to grasp higher-level topics, such as data structures, algorithms, and operating systems

 ## Vector Basics